GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-evolution-cds-2019/index.md

 subhead: |
   Get the latest Lighthouse updates and insights from Chrome Developer Summit 2019.
 authors:
   - egsweeny
 date: 2019-12-16
 description: |
   Read about the latest Lighthouse updates announced at Chrome Developer Summit 2019.
 hero: lighthouse-logo.svg
 alt: Lighthouse logo.
 tags:
-  - post # post is a required tag for the article to show up in the blog.
+  - blog # blog is a required tag for the article to show up in the blog.
   - fast
 ---